 Your banner space is the first piece of digital imagery one sees on your LinkedIn profile.
 This is the first opportunity you have to position your skills and value, helping your page to stand out.
 If you’re new to LinkedIn, view these instructions on how to change your banner image.
 New members are provided with the same, standard LinkedIn banner image.
 If you have a free account, you can easily upload your own personalized banner image.
 Keep in mind, LinkedIn limits the size of personal page banners to 1584 by 396 px and 1536px by 798px for business page banners.
 If needed, you can crop the area you want to be displayed.
 Pick something relevant to you and your unique skill set or career interests.
 Stay simple and professional with a stock image.
 Pexels is a great place to start looking for ideas.

 Your headline is a small piece of information that sits right below your profile picture and name.
 It provides a small glimpse of yourself that should contain a benefit to other LinkedIn members.
 This is a small, but crucial component to drawing attention and getting recruiters interested in reading more.
 You want your headline to be audience-focused and value-added.
-You only have 120 characters, but if you use them wisely, you are bound to attract more viewers to yourself or your brand.
+As Cultivated Culture suggests, your header is also a great place to share links to things like Github, relevant social profiles, personal websites, your blog, etc. You only have 120 characters, but if you use them wisely, you are bound to attract more viewers to yourself or your brand.

 Too often, LinkedIn users overlook this prime piece of real estate.
 This is your chance to showcase your unique qualities and outshine the competition.
 Tell a story!
 How did you choose your career path?
 What are your interests or hobbies?
 What motivates you?
 Tell your network what you do!
 Add personal elements that ensure authenticity.
 For brands, include keyword-rich value offers.